tsabunkar/design-patterns/solid-principles/solid.md

 - Ex- useIt() function which take instance of Base class- Rectangle class works fine, but when useIt() take the instance of derived class - Square Class(which had extended from base class- Rectangle) functionality fails.

 ---

+# Interface segregation principle (ISP)

+- js doesnot have interfaces :)
+- we can make use the normal class as interface by checking the constructor name
+- ISP: no client should be forced to depend on methods it does not use.
+- ISP splits interfaces that are very large into smaller and more specific ones so that clients will only have to know about the methods that are of interest to them.
+Such shrunken interfaces are also called role interfaces.
+- ISP states: We have to segragte or split-up interfaces into different parts so that client/users don't implement more than what they need.
+- ISP is intended to keep a system decoupled and thus easier to refactor, change, and redeploy.
+- ISP similar to the High Cohesion Principle of GRASP(General Responsibility Assignment Software Patterns)

+---

+# Principle of Least Suprise or Principle of Least Astonishment

+- This principle applies to: applies to user interface and software design
+- It States : In interface design, always do the least surprising thing.
+- the principle means that a component of a system should behave in a way that most users will expect it to behave; the behavior should not astonish or surprise users.

+---